Benito-B/twitter_downloader_bot/README.md

 ## Usage
 1. Clone repository
-2. Bot token and dev ID are read from environment variables
+2. Set Bot token and dev ID environment variables
 3. Install dependencies with `pip install -r requirements.txt`
 4. Start the bot with `python main.py`
 5. Now you can use commands `/start`, `/help`, `/stats`, `/resetstats` or send tweet links